lexus2k/audioplayer_esp32/README.md

 {
     /* set prebuffering in milliseconds.
 It is required, when thread sleeps */ audio_player.set_prebuffering( 50 );
-    audio_player.begin();
+    // Use audio_player.begin(EAudioChannels::BOTH, false) to use with external I2S decoder
+    // Use audio_player.begin(EAudioChannels::BOTH, true) or audio_player.begin() to use with internal built-in I2S DAC decoder audio_player.begin();
     audio_player.play( &melodyMonkeyIslandP );